chikeabuah/recess/README.md

-# Recess
+# Recess (Racket Entity-Component-System)

-## Racket Entity-Component-System
-### Design Document
+### Goals

+The high-level goal of this project is to explore the development and performance benefits of the ECS paradigm.
+ECS architectures have seen a recent resurgence in games, simulations, graphics and VR recently (Unity, A-Frame, etc) because developing within this framework has the potential to improve building large systems in the following ways:

+- An improved user interface for building more flexible objects (entities).
+- Better performance achieved by taking advantage of opportunities for parallelism and memory compactness.

+Our goal is to explore these benefits by developing a specialized syntax and semantics for ECS languages, and benchmarking their performance.
+In order to achieve this we have outlined the following subgoals:

+ - Develop an ECS syntax and framework in Racket (Recess).
+ - Develop an optimized version(s) of Recess to illustrate how we can improve upon the performance.
+ - Develop a semantics model for our optimized ECS language (expressed in PLT Redex).
+ - A JavaScript port of Recess, to make it available on other platforms and explore an implementation in another host language.

-This is an attempt to document the desired properties of a general Racket ECS domain specific language.
-Our goal is to answer the questions: why is ECS design useful, and what code properties will lead to fully realizing its benefits?
+In doing this we hope to provide definite answers to the questions: why is ECS design useful, and what code properties will lead to fully realizing its benefits?

+### Design Schema
+This is an attempt to document the desired properties of a general (pure) ECS domain specific language.
-This ECS design makes use of the following concepts:
+This ECS design makes use of the following properties:
 - Entity: Collection of components.
   - Examples: The player, the obstacles, the score display
 - Component: Raw data, no logic.